niiloemil/MicroManipulator/readme.md

 The design was partially inspired by another great open source flexure stage 'The OpenFlexure Block Stage - Sub-100 nm fibre alignment with a monolithic plastic flexure stage'
 <br><br>

+### ⚙ CAD-Files

+All CAD models are made in FreeCAD, to allow everyone to view and modify the design without subscribing or paying for a propriatary CAD solution.

+The files for the metric version can be found here: [CAD Models Metric](construction_metric).

 ### ✅ 3D-Printing

 Ready to print 3d-models can be found here: [Files for 3D-Printing](print_files/v2).